A visual dictionary is one of the best things that you can have in your learner’s toolkit.

 That’s why it’s important to choose the right visual dictionary for you.

-Once you’ve gotten familiar with your visual dictionary, it’s time to use these activities to help you shake it up and maximize your learning.
+Once you’ve gotten familiar with your visual dictionary, it’s time to use these activities to help you shake it up effectively learn French with pictures.

 1. Learn like a pre-schooler: Label pictures in a coloring book

 Coloring books are a fantastic way to relieve stress…and help you to learn French!
 By spending time coloring, you develop associations in the visual center of your brain and this then helps you to remember the words.
 The idea with this is to label every detail on your coloring page so that you have a bank of words from your visual dictionary on each page.
 The act of coloring everything in will help you to remember the words.

 This is also great because it’s something fun that you can do while you’re unwinding, it doesn’t have to be part of your study time.
 You could even color during your commute if your ride isn’t too bumpy.

 - Choose a book that isn’t abstract, make sure there are plenty of things you can label and that these are words you want to learn.
 Try a nature-based book or maybe one with people in it so you can label their features.

 - Track down some adult coloring books!
 These have more complex illustrations, more details and thus more opportunities for vocabulary learning.
 The book I’ve linked you to is Paris-themed!

 - Use post-its for labeling if you don’t want to ruin your artwork.